Chaython/Brave-Portable-Updater/README.md

 - download_brave.ps1: Primary logic script for edition targeting, version checking, and downloading.
 - update.bat: Auxiliary launcher to bypass certificate checks for simpler execution.
+- update_then_run_brave.bat: Auxiliary launcher to bypass certificate checks the launches brave for simplest execution.
+- run_at_boot.ps1: Should integrate download_brave.ps1 into the system scheduler to check for updates at system boot.

 🚀 Usage